RevelerMediaServices/rall/README.md

 function RandomComponent(props) {
   {props.user}
 }

+#### Controlled Component
+> combines form element state with React state making React state the single source of truth
+1. Should use controlled components whenever possible
+2. straight forward to modify or validate user input

+#### Uncontrolled Component
+>  form data is handled by the DOM itself, keeps source of truth in the DOM
+1. Use a ref to get form values instead of every state update

 ###### 4 steps to converting a functional component to a class
 1. Create an ES6 class that extends the Component